fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> Maybe you could make a video about how to increase self esteem for developers, if possible, of course.
-I do not think it is a skill related issue for all, but rather something deeper and it needs some serious self work.

-> I have been working as a software developer for several years and I got fired last year and can't find any job, should I consider to start my own company?

-> I failed my software engineering internship.
-I feel so sad and overwhelmed.
-I would do anything to solve an issue which I diagnosed in the first place, but after two weeks in front of Eclipse, I just couldn't figure it out.
-What should I do now?

-> I can create a really simple app with MEAN stack, but I can't create it only with JavaScript.
-Is it important to code all stuff only with Vanilla JavaScript?

-> I have a BS in computer science and want to eventually become a software project manager.
-Should I gain some technical experience as a front end engineer first or apply for junior project manager positions?

-> I am a 35 year old computer programmer with ten years experience.
-Yet I am continually released from positions for poor performance.
-Why?

-> Is software development really a dead-end job after age 35-40?

-> I just started my first full-time job as a software engineer today.
-Is it normal to feel like you're wildly underqualified off the bat?

 > I am starting a software development company what do I need to setup a great office?

 > I was fired by Facebook as a software engineer in less than 2 months.
 Should I write this on my resume?
 Can I have another job?

 > What type of software engineer has the most demand and greatest salary?

-> My dad just quit his senior SWE job from a top company to open a restaurant.
-He said don't program with no passion like him.
-Is he right or wrong?

 > What was your most arrogant software engineering interview candidate experience?

 > I am an experienced software engineer in a new job, but I finding it extremely hard to follow someone else's vision and timelines.
 What can help me be a better team player?

-> Has anyone ever turned down a software engineer offer from Amazon?
-If so, why?

-> When can I start calling myself a senior developer?

-> How does a project manager address a software engineer on their team that is not pulling their weight in deliverables?

 > As a software engineer, how do you go the extra mile at a job?

-> If software engineering is in demand, why is it so hard to get a software engineering job?

 > How can software engineers stop underestimating how long tasks take to complete?